Baton Rouge One of Three Sites Nationally Selected for Combatting Witness Intimidation; Training grant aims to improve victim and witness cooperation

-“We hope this grant will create a bridge to allow victims and witnesses to feel secure in working with law enforcement,” said Director of the LSU Office of Social Service Research & Development Cecile Guin.
+“We hope this grant will create a bridge to allow victims and witnesses to feel secure in working with law enforcement,” said Director of the LSU Office of Social Research & Evaluation Center Cecile Guin.
 “Our offices has collaborated with these agencies for many years, and I see this grant as yet another opportunity for us to transform relationships between our citizen and law enforcement communities.”

 Through this initiative, Baton Rouge citizens and law enforcement will work together

 to create safer neighborhoods and improve quality of life across the region.